 About the Nursing Program

-Students in the nursing and practical nursing programs at Ivy Tech gain valuable skills and experiences by caring for real patients in a variety of clinical settings including lab simulations.
-The growing use of simulations in nursing schools allow students to assume roles that are typically unavailable in a clinical setting, allowing students to make critical choices and see the results of those decisions.
+Students in the nursing and practical nursing programs at Ivy Tech gain valuable skills and experiences by caring for real patients in a variety of clinical settings, including lab simulations.
+The growing use of simulations in nursing schools allows students to assume roles that are typically unavailable in a clinical setting, allowing students to make critical choices and see the results of those decisions.
 We use a variety of teaching methods and learning strategies in the classroom, clinical settings, and online to appeal to every learning style.
-Students can even take some nursing and practical nursing required general education courses online.

 Associate of Science in Nursing (ASN) Program